tugkan/gutenberg-scraper/README.md

 ### Compute Unit Consumption
 The actor optimized to run blazing fast and scrape many product as possible.
 Therefore, it forefronts all product detail requests.
-If actor doesn't block very often it'll scrape XXX products in XXX minutes with XXX compute units.
+If actor doesn't block very often it'll scrape ~250 products in 3 minutes with 0.0235 compute units.

 ## During the Run